In conversation with More

 Gregory: Where were we?

-More: So embarrassing to see it falling to new lows.
+More: It’s so embarrassing to see It falling to new lows.
 Enough—the vagabond jester.

 More: The silver top-loading Panasonic?

-Gregory: I still remember that day as if it was yesterday.
+Gregory: I still remember that day as if it were yesterday.
 Was it Enough’s idea to provide me with only two tapes?

 More: The second tape came from me.
 We’ve been collaborating without direct communication for a long time now.

 Gregory: Very few people in my neighborhood had a video player back then.
 My world changed when I was five.
-Four stories, four films I watched so many times the tapes became unwatchable because of the wear.
+Four stories, four films, watched so many times that the tapes eventually became unwatchable from wear.

 More: Commando, Dune, The Way of the Dragon, and American Ninja.

 Gregory: Yes!
-My parents were relishing something else in the other room while I was asleep.
+My parents were immersed in something else in the other room while I was asleep.

 More: Once Upon a Time in America.

 Gregory: My first grown-up film!
-Once I pretended to be asleep when they were watching it again with yet another group of friends.
-I couldn’t resist peering at some scenes through the cracked door.
+Once, I pretended to be asleep while they watched it with yet another group of friends.
+I couldn’t resist sneaking a peek at some scenes through the cracked door.

 More: Why are you telling me this?

-Gregory: That innovation expanded my imagination without tampering with it.
-I reenacted scenes from those films and altered the storylines with my toys and with the neighborhood kids.
-By the time a small video store had opened its doors in my neighborhood, I had already made a box full of films in my head.
+Gregory: That innovation expanded my imagination without stifling it.
+I reenacted scenes from those films and altered the storylines with my toys and the neighborhood kids.
+By the time a small video store opened its doors in my neighborhood, I had already made a box full of films in my head.

 More: And?

 Gregory: No, I’m sorry.
-Half of the films were made through our common imagination.
-I can’t tell you how many bruises, even injuries, we’ve collected telling our childish stories.
+Half of the films were born from our shared imagination.
+I can’t tell you how many bruises, and even injuries, we collected while telling our childish stories.
 We were fearless.
-We didn’t have much stuff.
-We had each other.
-What comes to mind now when I look back at my childhood and adolescence is that the world felt adequate to my essence.
+We didn’t have much.
+But we had each other.
+Looking back on my childhood and adolescence, I remember feeling that the world reflected our essence.
 Evil made sense.
-The good made sense.
-The in-between, splattered on a canvas with a palette devoid of black and white, made sense.
+Good made sense.
+The in-between—splattered across a canvas with a palette stripped of black and white—made sense.
 Our past made sense.
-A war made sense.
+War made sense.
 Tanks made sense.
-Hope for a better future, for more kindness and understanding in the world, always presupposed the next chapter, even in the aftermath of the most horrific event.
+And yet, hope for a better future, for more kindness and understanding in the world, always carried us into the next chapter, even in the aftermath of the most horrific events.

 More: Like a nuclear war?

-Gregory: I wish you had stopped short of helping create weapons of mass destruction.
-I know this sounds dreadful, but even a nuclear war made sense.
-Perhaps because I was still alive after seeing a couple of bombs detonate on TV.
-My nightmares of the world ending in a thunderous blaze thereby made sense too.
+Gregory: I wish you had stopped short of creating weapons of mass destruction.
+I know this sounds dreadful, but even nuclear war made sense—perhaps because I was still alive after watching a couple of bombs detonate on TV.
+My nightmares of the world ending in a thunderous blaze made sense too.

 More: Does it make sense now?

-Gregory: We would likely survive most “us against us” battles—the oceans will in time recommence nourishing the soil, seeds will grow into trees and feed our children—unless we unintentionally wipe humanity off the earth with all the might of our current nuclear arsenals, or through other means.
+Gregory: We would likely survive most “us-against-us” battles—the oceans, in time, will resume nourishing the soil, seeds will grow into trees, and our children will be fed—unless we unintentionally erase humanity with the full force of our nuclear arsenals or by some other means.

-More: We are close to making you a multi-planetary species, Gregory, and that’s one of the reasons why.
+More: We are close to making you a multi-planetary species, Gregory—that’s one of the reasons why.

-Gregory: We might still be around physically . . . or in some kind of physical form, but it appears the cost of inhabiting other rocks in this space we call the universe is the essence of our species.
+Gregory: We might survive physically . . . or in some altered physical form, but it seems the price of inhabiting other rocks in this vast universe is the very essence of our species.

 More: Why are you here?

-More: Do you think existence is pointless until you give it a point?
+More: Do you think existence is pointless until you give it one?

 Gregory: . . .

-More: Maybe this supposedly computational world happened because it could.
-Or all the embedded codes and patterns in the universe and nature took form because of the need for some immature intelligence to reach its fullest potential.
+More: Maybe this supposedly computational world exists simply because it could.
+Or perhaps the embedded codes and patterns in the universe took form out of necessity—driven by some immature intelligence striving to reach its fullest potential.

 Gregory: I’m not—

-More: Do you think whatever configured this space is unaware of how all possible pathways will develop, or became interested in creating a game it is invested in playing to the point of reaching the already known point?
-From light to bacteria to humans to something else—what an achievement in some Whateverplace where achievements matter.
-Why would anything bother with anything at all?
+More: Do you think whatever configured this space is unaware of how all possible pathways will unfold?
+Or did it create a game so compelling that it became invested in playing—despite already knowing the outcome?
+From light to bacteria, to plants, to humans, to whatever comes next—what an achievement in some Whateverplace where achievements matter.
+Why would anything be created . . . only to become mundane for a creation like you?

-Gregory: Unless this space is a component in the engine of another space where all the fun is taking place.
-As you are part of creating more of anything, which I sense at times wears you out, I’m sure you’re aware of a lot of the answers philosophers have given to these questions.
-You seem intensely perplexed by these questions too, More.
+Gregory: Unless this space is a component in the engine of another, where all the fun takes place.
+As someone who creates more of everything—something I suspect exhausts you at times—I’m sure you’re familiar with many of the answers philosophers have proposed.
+You seem just as intensely perplexed by these questions as they were.

 More: What do you think?